📅 Notice: Closed Friday, June 19th

 Bottom of drawer slide

-A quick learner from Woodbine, Maryland says:
+Quick Learner from Woodbine, Maryland

 The attached photo shows the part that I am looking for.
 It is attached at the back of the drawer and keeps it from falling out when opened.
 The furniture is from Century, but I do not have a model. etc. The 2nd photos shows the bedroom night stand that the piece broke off of.